xipki/xipki/README.md

 1. Unpack the binary `ocsp-war-<version>.zip` and install OCSP responder as described in the unpacked README file.

-2. Adapt the database configuration ${CONTAINER_ROOT}/xipki/etc/ocsp/database/ocsp-crl-db.properties.
+2. Adapt the database configuration ${CONTAINER_ROOT}/xipki/etc/ocsp/database/ocsp-db.properties.
    - If you use database other than MariaDB and MySQL, you need to overwrite the configuration templates from the sub folder.
-   - If you use database other than MariaDB, MySQL and PostgreSQL, you need to get the JDBC drivers and copy it to the container directory for external jars (e.g. `lib` in tomcat, and `lib/ext` in jetty`).
+   - If you use database other than MariaDB, MySQL and PostgreSQL, you need to get the JDBC drivers and copy it to the container directory for external jars (e.g. `lib` in tomcat, and `lib/ext` in jetty).

 ## Install Command Line Interface